lekhasapers/KCSB_OMEKA_Documentation/README.md

 ### About the Project

-This documentation site is built using [MkDocs](https://www.mkdocs.org/) with the Flatly theme.
+This site is an extensive technical documentation regarding the installation, configuration and maintenance of 91.9 KCSB FM's OMEKA-S Archival Database.
+It is built using [MkDocs](https://www.mkdocs.org/) with the Flatly theme.
 It includes customizations for Google Analytics integration and additional CSS for improved styling.

 ### Cloning the Repository